Free educational newsletter

 What GLP-1 medications are

-These medications are prescription-only and are used under the supervision of a licensed clinician.
-Whether any given medication is appropriate for a particular person depends on their full medical history, other conditions, and current medications.
-This newsletter explains how the category works in general terms; it does not recommend any specific product.
+They are prescription-only and used under the supervision of a licensed clinician.
+Whether any medication fits a particular person depends on their full medical history, other conditions, and current medications.
+We explain how the category works in general terms — we don't recommend any specific product.

-On the numbers: Where The Pulse Letter references clinical figures, we cite published, peer-reviewed trial data (for example, results reported in The New England Journal of Medicine) and link to the source.
-We do not publish outcome promises or personalized results.
+On the numbers: where we reference clinical figures, we cite published, peer-reviewed trial data (for example, results reported in The New England Journal of Medicine) and link to the source.
+We don't publish outcome promises.

 Questions to discuss with your doctor

 A licensed clinician who knows your history is the right person to decide whether any medication fits your situation.
-If you're exploring metabolic health, these are examples of questions readers often find useful to raise:
+If you're exploring metabolic health, these are examples of questions readers find useful to raise — a starting point for a conversation, not a substitute for one.

-• Given my medical history, is a GLP-1 medication something worth considering for me?
+• Given my medical history, is a GLP-1 medication worth considering for me?

-• What are the known benefits, risks, and common side effects I should understand?
+• What are the known benefits, risks, and common side effects?

 • Are there conditions in my history that would make this a poor fit?

-• How would this interact with the other medications or supplements I take?
+• How would this interact with my other medications or supplements?

 • What monitoring, follow-up, or lab work would be involved?